C3a (complement)

 C3a is one of the proteins formed by the cleavage of complement component 3; the other is C3b.
 C3a is a 77 residue anaphylatoxin that binds to the C3a receptor (C3aR), a class A G protein-coupled receptor.
 It plays a large role in the immune response.

 C3a molecules induce responses through the GPCR C3a receptor.
 Like other anaphylatoxins, C3a is regulated by cleavage of its carboxy-terminal arginine, which results in a molecule with lowered inflammatory function (C3a desarginine).

 C3a is an effector of the complement system with a range of functions including T cell activation and survival, angiogenesis stimulation, chemotaxis, mast cell degranulation, and macrophage activation.
 It has been shown to have both proinflammatory and anti-inflammatory responses, its activity able to counteract the proinflammatory effects of C5a.

+Initial research in mice demonstrating an effective treatment after stroke is leading to further investigation to determine whether application to humans has potential.

 Structure

 C3a

 C3a is a strongly basic and highly cationic 77 residue protein with a molecular mass of approximately 10 kDa.
 Residues 17-66 are made up of three anti-parallel helices and three disulfide bonds, which confer stability to the protein.
 The N-terminus consists of a fourth flexible helical structure, while the C terminus is disordered.
 C3a has a regulatory process and a structure homologous to complement component C5a, with which it shares 36% of its sequence identity.